Thomas Clausen (educator): Educational career

-Clausen was a member of the Louisiana Board of Commerce and Industry during the administration of Republican Governor Murphy J. "Mike" Foster, Jr., like Clausen a native of St. Mary Parish.
+Clausen was a member of the Louisiana Board of Commerce and Industry during the administration of Republican governor Murphy J. "Mike" Foster, Jr., like Clausen a native of St. Mary Parish.
 For the last two years of his life, Clausen was a special education teacher at Valley Park Alternative School in Baton Rouge.
 Upon his death of cancer in Baton Rouge at the age of sixty-two, the Louisiana State Senate read a concurrent resolution in his honor.

 Eleven scholarships in the amount of $500 each were issued in 2004 in Clausen's name by the University of Louisiana System.

-Clausen and his sons are interred at Roselawn Memorial Park and Mausoleum in Baton Rouge.